KDE/kstars/README.md

 You must be familiar with git to make changes to KStars, and this is not the place for such a tutorial.
 There are many excellent resources for that on the web.
-The paragraph below, though, will give an overview of one way to make a Merge Request, given you already have sufficient git experience to clone KStars, make a local branch, modify the code as you like, commit your changes to your local branch, and test your code throughly.
+The paragraph below, though, will give an overview of one way to make a Merge Request, given you already have sufficient git experience to clone KStars, make a local branch, modify the code as you like, commit your changes to your local branch, and test your code thoroughly.

 Here's one good resource for a [fork-branch-git-workflow to make KStars changes](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow).
 The steps below are inspired by that page.